danohu/openethnographer/annotation_text/README.txt

 -- Installation --

     For annotations to show up, you must enable the Annotation filter, and set it to run before any other filter.
+    Make sure the <span> element is not filtered out by the Filtered HTML filter.